There are no shortcuts to building wealth.

 2. YNAB - Short for “You Need A Budget”, YNAB is a powerful budgeting tool in a familiar format.
 YNAB uses spreadsheets.
 It’s based on Four Rules, which they clearly outline on their website.
 All of this is anchored to the concept of “giving every dollar a job.”
 YNAB is unique in that it focuses on creating a budget from income you’ve earned, rather than predicting future income.
 If you’re uncomfortable with giving your banking and other personal user IDs, this is the tool for you.
 It doesn’t talk directly to your accounts.
 So, it will take you a little more time to upload transactions, but you can streamline this process in no time.
 The recent launch of the all-new YNAB offers a monthly subscription of $5, or $45/year.

-3. EveryDollar – This is a relatively new web-based budgeting tool launched by Dave Ramsey’s company.
+3. EveryDollar – This is a relatively new web-based budgeting tool launched by Ramsey Solutions.
 It’s clean and easy to use, so your budget will be up and running in no time.
 They offer two options––one is free and the other has a one-year subscription for $99.
 This allows you to link your banking accounts and other personal outside accounts, such as 401(k)s.
 Otherwise, the free version will allow you to use the budgeting tool by manually entering your income and expenses each month.
 EveryDollar is based on a simple formula: Income – Expenses = 0.
 You assign each and every dollar in your budget to a category.
 Whether it is spending, saving, giving, or investing, you should account for every dollar so that your income, minus your expenses and planned savings, will equal zero.

 4. Quicken – Quicken is another budgeting tool that’s been around for a while.
-It does require you to purchase software, with three different options beginning with the starter edition for $39.99 on up to the Premier edition for $104.99.
+It does require you to purchase software, providing three different options beginning with the starter edition for $39.99 on up to the Premier edition for $104.99.
 All three options will help you create a budget, import bank transactions, and project income and expenses.
 With their newest release, they allow users to view, track and pay upcoming bills conveniently in one place.

 5. Spreadsheet – Not interested in all the bells and whistles?
 No problem.
 You can always stick with the tried and true spreadsheet.
 You’ll have control over the information that is tracked and how it’s done.
 You can adapt it to best suit your needs.
 Additionally, you’re not giving out any of your passwords to any 3rd party aggregating tools.
 There are free templates available for both Microsoft Excel and Google Sheets.

-6. BetterWealth Monthly Budget Sheet – If you prefer to use good ol’ pen and paper, we’re more than happy to supply you with copies of our own BetterWealth Monthly Budget spreadsheet.
+6. BetterWealth Monthly Budget Sheet – If you prefer to use good ol’ pen and paper, we’re more than happy to supply you with copies of our own BetterWealth Monthly Budget Worksheet.
 We typically provide these for financial planning purposes to establish an estimate of monthly expenses both now and in retirement.
-You can fill one out each month and file them in a binder or scan them and send them to us and we’ll assist you..
+You can fill one out each month and file them in a binder or scan them and send them to us and we’ll assist you.